Iranian Enlightenment: Influence of the French Enlightenment

 Since there was no basis for creating an intellectual society in Qajar Iran, early thinkers followed the example of their French counterparts.
 During this period, Iranian intellectuals looked to France.
 France was a base for Iranians to study and reside in because it had no direct involvement in the developments in Iran and was a serious rival to British colonialism.
 From that time until the era of Mohammad Reza Shah Pahlavi, familiarity with French was one of the requirements of the Iranian educated class, and in fact, French took the traditional place of Arabic as the specialized language of students.
 Almost all works of Western literature, philosophy and history were translated into Persian through French.

 Because of this, many intellectual customs in Qajar Iran were inspired by the French, including the tradition of setting up salons.
 Secret societies were mostly formed in the homes of wealthy princes interested in science.
 Gradually, many people were attracted to these secret societies and had different political ideologies.
-In 1859, the works of Voltaire, one of the most famous French philosophers of the Enlightenment, were first translated into Persian by Jalal al-Din Mirza Qajar, the freethinking prince.
+In 1859, the works of Voltaire, one of the most famous French philosophers of the Enlightenment, were first translated into Persian by Jalal al-Din Mirza Qajar, a freethinking prince.

 Jalal al-Din Mirza, himself a student who had traveled to France to study on behalf of Amir Kabir in 1843, there became acquainted with Western philosophy and after much effort translated Voltaire's works into Persian.
-He presented a manuscript to Nasser al-Din Shah.
+He presented a manuscript to Naser al-Din Shah.
 After a while, Voltaire's books became available to the educated class of society.
 One of the significant factors in the growth of the Iranian Intellectual movement was the translation of the works of Western philosophers and, above all, Voltaire.